yildizmy/employee-management/README.md

 - **discovery-service** : uses Spring Cloud Netflix Eureka as an embedded discovery server
 - **employee-service** : sample microservice that allows to perform CRUD operation on in-memory repository of employees
 - **department-service** : sample microservice that allows to perform CRUD operation on in-memory repository of departments.
 Communicates with employee-service.
 - **organization-service** : sample microservice that allows to perform CRUD operation on in-memory repository of organizations.
-Communicates with both employee-service and organization-service.
+Communicates with both employee-service and department-service.

 <br/>